Jaime Dávila Reyes

-Jaime Dávila Reyes (born in 1980), aka "peluche" ("teddy bear") is a Puerto Rican alleged former drug dealer and capo.
+Jaime Dávila Reyes (born in 1980), a.k.a. "peluche" ("teddy bear") is a Puerto Rican alleged former drug dealer and capo.
 According to reports, he controlled the sales of narcotics at places like Naguabo and Caguas, specifically, Barriada Morales and the Jose Gautier Bentez housing complex in the latter city's case.

 Early life

-According to some reports, Dávila Reyes is the son of the infamous Sonia Reyes Camarena, aka "Sonia la Pata" ("Sonia the Lesbian"), who was suspected of being the leader of a drug dealing organization.
+According to some reports, Dávila Reyes is the son of the infamous Sonia Reyes Camarena, a.k.a.
+"Sonia la Pata" ("Sonia the Lesbian"), who was suspected of being the leader of a drug dealing organization.